Texas Tick-Borne Diseases

 Black-legged Tick

-Black-legged Tick (Ixodes scapularis): This tick is also called the deer tick.
-It is prevalent in the eastern and northern parts of Texas.
-This tick is known for transmitting Lyme disease, Anaplasmosis, and Babesiosis to humans.
+Black-legged Tick (Ixodes scapularis): This tick, also called the deer tick, is prevalent in the eastern and northern parts of Texas.
+It is known for transmitting Lyme disease, Anaplasmosis, and Babesiosis to humans.
 The black-legged tick prefers wooded and brushy habitats.

 Brown Dog Tick

-Brown Dog Tick (Rhipicephalus sanguineus): Unlike other ticks, the brown dog tick is more adapted to dryer environments and can live and reproduce indoors.
+Brown Dog Tick (Rhipicephalus sanguineus): Unlike other ticks, the brown dog tick is more adapted to drier environments and can live and reproduce indoors.

 Image 1.
 Common Ticks in Texas (3)